Required Training - GT Employees

 Required Training - External Volunteers

-Volunteers that are not Georgia Tech employees or students with direct contact with non-student minors must take the Mandated Reporters: Critical Links in Protecting Children in Georgia.
+Volunteers that are not Georgia Tech employees with direct contact with non-student minors must take the Mandated Reporters: Critical Links in Protecting Children in Georgia.
 After completing the online training, the employee/volunteer must "Print Certificate" and email it to their youth program contact.
 The training will not be considered complete until the youth program contact receives the employee/volunteer training certificate.
 All youth programs are required to keep training documentation for the records retention period.